FortressOne/map-repo/README.md

 ## Deploy

-GitHub actions automatically syncs to S3.
+GitHub actions automatically packages maps and syncs to S3.
 See `.github/workflows/workflow.yml`.

 ## Package map file structure

-.gz maps are a .bsp concatenated with a .pk3 file, gzipped. pk3 files are shaped like this:
+Maps packages uploaded to s3 are a bsp file concatenated with a zip file. zip files are shaped like this:

 ```
-<mapname>.pk3
+<mapname>.zip
 	lits/<mapname>.lit
 	locs/<mapname>.loc
 	maps/